-It is in this perspective that we have included in the "Business Plan of Center" a set of training activities and projects reflecting the concerns of countries in Francophone Africa.
-We are urging you to read the Business Plan for an insight into the Center's vision and to understand most of our activities.
+It is in this perspective that we tried to translate, in the Business Plan of the Centre 2020-2023, a set of training activities and projects reflecting the concerns of the countries of French-speaking Africa.
+We invite you to read this Business Plan, to immerse yourself in the vision of the Centre and to know the essentials of its activities.

 Rokhaya Ndiaye DIOP